-- Apprentice: the construction site employee following a BBL 2 or BBL 3 course in the domain: - Construction and infrastructure, - Finishing, wood, and maintenance, or - Engineering and processing industry. - Teacher: the employee who: - has obtained a valid teacher certificate and a valid teacher pass from Volandis, - transfers professional knowledge to apprentices in the work placement company on the instructions of their employer, and supervises and assesses them, and - performs productive work in addition to these teaching tasks when time remains for doing so.
+- Apprentice: the construction site employee following a BBL 2 or BBL 3 course in the domain: - Construction and infrastructure, - Finishing, wood, and maintenance, or - Engineering and processing industry. - Teacher: the employee who: - has obtained a valid teacher pass from Volandis, - transfers professional knowledge to apprentices in the work placement company on the instructions of their employer, and supervises and assesses them, and - performs productive work in addition to these teaching tasks when time remains for doing so.

-Participation body: the works council or employee representative body as referred to in the Works Councils Act.
+• Participation body: the works council or employee representative body as referred to in the Works Councils Act.